SPORTU: A Comprehensive Sports Understanding Benchmark for Multimodal Large Language Models: Results

-We compared the performance of different models across both SPORTU-text and SPORTU-video.
-The overall results for SPORTU-text are shown in Table~\ref{tab:llm-standard} and Table~\ref{text-res-main} , while the multiple-choice QA results for SPORTU-video are presented in Table~\ref{oe-mc}, and the open-ended QA results are displayed in Table~\ref{OE-overall}.
+Overall results for SPORTU-text are shown in Table~\ref{tab:llm-standard} and Table~\ref{text-res-main}, while the multiple-choice QA results for SPORTU-video are presented in Table 3, and the open-ended QA results are displayed in Table~\ref{OE-overall}.
 Among all models, GPT-4o performs the best in SPORTU-text, achieving the highest accuracy of 71\% in the five-shot CoT prompt setting, along with a G-Eval score of 4.16 in the zero-shot CoT prompt setting.
 The G-Eval score confirms that GPT-4o can somewhat grasp sports-related rules, strategies, and scenario-based questions.
 However, there remains a notable gap compared to expert performance, which exceeds 90\%, as mentioned in \citet{xia2024sportqa}.

+For the SPORTU-video multiple-choice task, Qwen2-VL-72B achieved the highest overall accuracy at 70.94\% on the $X\rightarrow Y $ setting, followed by Claude-3.5-Sonnet (70.18\%).
+Models tend to perform well on easy-level questions but show a significant gap in hard-level questions, indicating a lack of domain knowledge, particularly in rule comprehension.
+For example, GPT-4o leads on the hard-level tasks with only 57.84\%.
+Among the open-source models, LLAVA-NeXT outperformed others.

+By comparing three different prompting strategies, we observed that $X \rightarrow Y$ achieved the highest overall performance across most models, outperforming both $X \rightarrow YR$ and $X \rightarrow RY$.
+For most models, the accuracy follows the order: $X \rightarrow Y > X \rightarrow YR > X \rightarrow RY$.
+A detailed comparison of the prompting strategies across different difficulty levels is provided in Appendix~\ref{three_prompt_level}.

+We also found that when models generated the rationale first (in $X \rightarrow RY$), the final answer prediction was often influenced by incorrect or hallucinated reasoning processes.
+Examples illustrating these errors can be found in Appendix~\ref{three_prompt_error}.
+This observation aligns with the findings of \citet{zhang2023multimodal}, further emphasizing the challenges of reasoning-based approaches in complex tasks.